skip to content

 Dubitatio comparativa: a misunderstood idiom in Pliny (Natural history 7.150), Tacitus (Histories 4.6) and others’, CQ 61 (2011) 267-77.

-‘“Let us tread our path together”: Tacitus and the Younger Pliny’, in V. E. Pagán, ed.
-Blackwell companion to Tacitus, Malden, MA (2012) 345-68.
+‘“Let us tread our path together”: Tacitus and the Younger Pliny’, in V. E. Pagán, ed., Blackwell companion to Tacitus, Malden, MA (2012) 345-68.

-‘Seneca, Apocolocyntosis’, in E. Buckley and M. T. Dinter, eds.
-Blackwell companion to the Neronian age, Malden, MA (2013) 151-69.
+‘Seneca, Apocolocyntosis’, in E. Buckley and M. T. Dinter, eds., Blackwell companion to the Neronian age, Malden, MA (2013) 151-69.

-‘Trapdoors: false closure in Pliny’, in F. Grewing, B. Acosta-Hughes and A. Kirichenko, eds.
-The door ajar: false closure in Greek and Roman literature and art, Heidelberg (2013) 43-61.
+‘Trapdoors: false closure in Pliny’, in F. Grewing, B. Acosta-Hughes and A. Kirichenko, eds., The door ajar: false closure in Greek and Roman literature and art, Heidelberg (2013) 43-61.

 ‘Minerva on the Surrey Downs: reading Pliny (and Horace) with John Toland’, CCJ 60 (2014) 127-57.

-‘Grand designs: unrolling Epistles 2’, in I. Marchesi, ed.
-Pliny the book-maker: betting on posterity in the Epistles, Oxford (2015) 109-43.
+‘Grand designs: unrolling Epistles 2’, in I. Marchesi, ed., Pliny the book-maker: betting on posterity in the Epistles, Oxford (2015) 109-43.

-‘Pliny on the precipice (Ep., 9.26)’, in O. Devillers, ed.
-Autour de Pline le Jeune.
+‘Pliny on the precipice (Ep., 9.26)’, in O. Devillers, ed., Autour de Pline le Jeune.
 En l’honneur de Nicole Méthy, Bordeaux (2015) 217-36.

 ‘Pliny’s progress: on a troublesome Domitianic career’, Chiron 45 (2015) 1-22.

-C. L. Whitton and R. K. Gibson, ‘Readers and readings of Pliny’s Epistles’, in R. K. Gibson and C. L. Whitton, eds.
-The Epistles of Pliny.
+C. L. Whitton and R. K. Gibson, ‘Readers and readings of Pliny’s Epistles’, in R. K. Gibson and C. L. Whitton, eds., The Epistles of Pliny.
 Oxford readings in Classical studies, Oxford (2016) 1-48.

-M. J. Squire and C. L. Whitton, ‘Machina sacra: Optatian and the lettered art of the Christogram’, in I. Garipzanov, C. Goodson and H. Maguire, eds.
-Graphic signs of identity, power and faith in late antiquity and the early Middle Ages, Turnhout (2017) 45-108.
+M. J. Squire and C. L. Whitton, ‘Machina sacra: Optatian and the lettered art of the Christogram’, in I. Garipzanov, C. Goodson and H. Maguire, eds., Graphic signs of identity, power and faith in late antiquity and the early Middle Ages, Turnhout (2017) 45-108.

-A. R. König and C. L. Whitton, ‘Introduction’, in A. R. König and C. L. Whitton, eds.
-Roman literature under Nerva, Trajan and Hadrian: literary interactions, AD 96-138, Cambridge (2018) 1-34.
+A. R. König and C. L. Whitton, ‘Introduction’, in A. R. König and C. L. Whitton, eds., Roman literature under Nerva, Trajan and Hadrian: literary interactions, AD 96-138, Cambridge (2018) 1-34.

-‘Quintilian, Pliny, Tacitus’, in A. R. König and C. L. Whitton, eds.
-Roman literature under Nerva, Trajan and Hadrian: literary interactions, AD 96-138, Cambridge (2018) 37-62.
+‘Quintilian, Pliny, Tacitus’, in A. R. König and C. L. Whitton, eds., Roman literature under Nerva, Trajan and Hadrian: literary interactions, AD 96-138, Cambridge (2018) 37-62.

-‘Context, commentary and Pliny (Epistles 9.3)’, in U. Tische, A. Forst and U. Gärtner, eds, Text, Kontext, Kontextualisierung: Moderne Kontextkonzepte und antike Literatur, Hildesheim (2018) 137-60.
+‘Context, commentary and Pliny (Epistles 9.3)’, in U. Tische, A. Forst and U. Gärtner, eds., Text, Kontext, Kontextualisierung: Moderne Kontextkonzepte und antike Literatur, Hildesheim (2018) 137-60.

-'Pliny's arts of self-imitation (and the date of Panegyricus)', Maia 71 (2019) 339-79.
+'The arts of self-imitation in Pliny (and the date of Panegyricus)', Maia 71 (2019) 339-79.

-‘Biography and praise in Trajanic Rome: Tacitus’ Agricola and Pliny’s Panegyricus’, in K. de Temmerman, ed.
-Oxford handbook of ancient biography, Oxford (2020) 153-68.
+‘Biography and praise in Trajanic Rome: Tacitus’ Agricola and Pliny’s Panegyricus’, in K. de Temmerman, ed., Oxford handbook of ancient biography, Oxford (2020) 153-68.

-‘Last but not least: Ad M. Brutum’, in R. K. Gibson and R. Morello, eds.
-The epistolary Cicero: further readings in the Letters (= Hermathena 202-203, 2022) 185-223.
+‘Last but not least: Ad M. Brutum’, in R. K. Gibson and R. Morello, eds., The epistolary Cicero: further readings in the Letters (= Hermathena 202-203, 2022) 185-223.

-'Man of many parts (Lucretius, Cicero, Valerius Maximus, Tacitus)', in S. Tzounakas and M. Neger, eds.
-Intertextuality in Pliny's Epistles, Cambridge (2023) 29-46.
+'Man of many parts (Lucretius, Cicero, Valerius Maximus, Tacitus)', in S. Tzounakas and M. Neger, eds., Intertextuality in Pliny's Epistles, Cambridge (2023) 29-46.

-'From memory to history: Tacitus' Octavia', in M. T. Dinter and M. Martinho de Santos, Roman cultural memory under the Empire, Cambridge (forthcoming).
+'From memory to history: Tacitus' Octavia', in M. T. Dinter and M. Martinho de Santos, eds., Roman cultural memory under the Empire, Cambridge (forthcoming).

 Encyclopedia entries